Kiril-Mordan/reusables/README.md

 Contains pieces of code that have been generalized to the extent that they can be reused in other projects.
 The repository is designed to shorten the development cycle of single-module packages from the initial idea to a functioning alpha version accessible through PyPI.

+Its ci/cd pipeline contains tools to package not only simple python modules, but cli tools with click, static documnentation with mkdocs, routes for fastapi applications and files within a package as artifacts, that could be extracted from that package later.

 ## Usage

 Modules in the reposity could be accessed from PyPI for the packages that reached that level.
 These meet the following criterias: